 Valparaiso University offers conditional admission to students who are academically eligible for admission, but do not meet the English language proficiency requirement.

-Applicants who wish to begin their studies with English language training may first attend the INTERLINK Language Center on the Valparaiso University campus.
-Students who successfully complete INTERLINK meet the English proficiency requirement for admission, and are not required to take the TOEFL, IELTS, or SAT examination.
+Applicants who wish to begin their studies with English language training may first attend an approved English program such as Interlink or ELS.
+Students who successfully complete the program meet the English proficiency requirement for admission, and are not required to take the TOEFL, IELTS, or SAT examination.

 To apply for conditional undergraduate admission, applicants need to do the following: